sauvank/docke-rphaser3-typescript-webpack/README.md

 # docker-pahser3-typescript-webpack

-##### Forking the project https://github.com/jakubzet/phaser3-typescript-boilerplate.git with the addition of docker
+##### Fork of the project https://github.com/jakubzet/phaser3-typescript-boilerplate.git with the integration of docker

 #### How to run install :